PowerShell/Community-Blog/Posts/2023/01/Mastering-The-Steppable-Pipeline.md

 ### Multiple output pipelines

-With the steppable pipeline technique, you might even have multiple output pipelines open at ones.
+With the steppable pipeline technique, you might even have multiple output pipelines open at once.
 Consider that for the very large `csv` file in the previous example, you do not want batches of 10,000 entries but divide the entries over 26 files based on the first letter of the `LastName` property:

 ```PowerShell
 $Pipeline = @{}